If you want to set up a business in the food sector, consider at least the following:

 - Provide sufficient and accurate information about the foods, do not mislead.
 Ensure that you know what information must be provided about a product.

 When you want to set up a business in the food sector, contact your local food control authority.
 Municipal health inspectors advise and answer questions.
 Municipal food control authorities inspect food establishments, labelling and food hygiene.
+The inspections are carried out in Finnish or Swedish.

 - The municipal food control authorities supervise almost all food establishments, i.e. restaurants, food processing establishments and online stores selling food.